Brad1141/NES-Mappers/README.md

 ## Welcome to NES-Mappers

 While building an NES emulator, mappers can be one of the trickiest components to wrap your head around.
 So listed below is information about common mappers used in NES emulation.
-Please note that these archives do not contain everything there is to know about mappers however we hope that this gives you a proper foundation to continue your research.
+Please note that these archives do not contain everything there is to know about mappers, however, we hope that this gives you a proper foundation to continue your research.

 ### Markdown